tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ### 3.3 Properties that should be one-to-one (normative)

+Rules that are intended to apply in the same way across each `Data Entry Need` are repeated and are marked _repeated_.

 **Validation**

 - Each instance of a `bdqffdq:Validation` SHOULD be the object of one and only one `bdqffdq:forValidation` property.
 - Each instance of a `bdqffdq:ValidationMethod` SHOULD be the subject of one and only one `bdqffdq:forValidation` property.
-- Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:hasSpecification` property.
+- Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:hasSpecification` property. _repeated_
-- Each instance of a `bdqffdq:Implementation` SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property.
+- Each instance of a `bdqffdq:Implementation` SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property. _repeated_
+- Each instance of a `bdqffdq:Specification` MAY be the object of zero to many `bdqffdq:usesSpecification` properties (normally one or more, when implementations are described). _repeated_
-- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesResponse` properties.
+- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesResponse` properties. _repeated_
 - Each instance of a `bdqffdq:ValidationResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property.

 **Issue**

 - Each instance of a `bdqffdq:Issue` SHOULD be the object of one and only one `bdqffdq:forIssue` property.
 - Each instance of a `bdqffdq:IssueMethod` SHOULD be the subject of one and only one `bdqffdq:forIssue` property.
-- Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:hasSpecification` property.
+- Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:hasSpecification` property. _repeated_
-- Each instance of a `bdqffdq:Implementation` SHOULD be the subject of one and only one bdqffdq:usesSpecification property.
+- Each instance of a `bdqffdq:Implementation` SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property. _repeated_
-- Each instance of a bdqffdq:Specification SHOULD be the object of one and only one bdqffdq:usesSpecification property.
+- Each instance of a `bdqffdq:Specification` MAY be the object of zero to many `bdqffdq:usesSpecification` properties (normally one or more, when implementations are described). _repeated_
-- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesResponse` properties.
+- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesResponse` properties. _repeated_
 - Each instance of a `bdqffdq:IssueResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property.

 **Measure**

 - Each instance of a `bdqffdq:Measure` SHOULD be the object of one and only one `bdqffdq:forMeasure` property.
 - Each instance of a `bdqffdq:MeasurementMethod` SHOULD be the subject of one and only one `bdqffdq:forMeasure` property.
-- Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:hasSpecification` property.
+- Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:hasSpecification` property. _repeated_
-- Each instance of a `bdqffdq:Implementation` SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property.
+- Each instance of a `bdqffdq:Implementation` SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property. _repeated_
-- Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:usesSpecification` property.
+- Each instance of a `bdqffdq:Specification` MAY be the object of zero to many `bdqffdq:usesSpecification` properties (normally one or more, when implementations are described). _repeated_
-- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesResponse` properties.
+- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesResponse` properties. _repeated_
 - Each instance of a `bdqffdq:MeasurementResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property.

 **Amendment**

 - Each instance of a `bdqffdq:Amendment` SHOULD be the object of one and only one `bdqffdq:forAmendment` property.
 - Each instance of a `bdqffdq:AmendmentMethod` SHOULD be the subject of one and only one `bdqffdq:forAmendment` property.
-- Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:hasSpecification` property.
+- Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:hasSpecification` property. _repeated_
-- Each instance of a `bdqffdq:Implementation` SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property.
+- Each instance of a `bdqffdq:Implementation` SHOULD be the subject of one and only one `bdqffdq:usesSpecification` property. _repeated_
-- Each instance of a `bdqffdq:Specification` SHOULD be the object of one and only one `bdqffdq:usesSpecification` property.
+- Each instance of a `bdqffdq:Specification` MAY be the object of zero to many `bdqffdq:usesSpecification` properties (normally one or more, when implementations are described). _repeated_
-- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesResponse` properties.
+- Each instance of a `bdqffdq:Implementation` MAY be the subject of zero to many `bdqffdq:producesResponse` properties. _repeated_
 - Each instance of a `bdqffdq:AmendmentResponse` SHOULD be the object of one and only one `bdqffdq:producesResponse` property.

+The definition of the `bdqffdq:Method` and its subclasses allows methods to serve as an associative entity between `Data Quality Needs` and `Specifications`, but thes constraints limit this so that a method SHOULD be associated with only one `Data Quality Need` and one `Specification`.
+If a method is associated with multiple `Data Quality Needs` or multiple `Specifications`, it may be difficult to determine which `Data Quality Need` or which `Specification` is relevant to a given `Response`, and this may result in an inability to use the Framework effectively.

 ### 3.3.1 Cardinality of bdqffdq: terms (non-normative)